flame-engine/flame/doc/images.md

 ## Svg

-Flame provide a simple API to render SVG images on your game.
+Flame provides a simple API to render SVG images on your game.

 To use it just import the `Svg` class from `'package:flame/svg.dart'`, and use the following snippet to render it on the canvas: